-DEGEMINATION The guttural consonants, similarly to reš, cannot geminate and will undergo degemination when occurring in phonological environments that require gemination (Blau 2010).
-These consonants sometimes go through the compensatory lengthening process, although less consistently than reš.
-On the other hand, there are much fewer cases of gutturals marked with a dageš: as opposed to the 17 cases of reš (nine of which are indeed indicative of doubling), only four are found for the gutturals, all with the phoneme $/S/.^{44}$ In all of these cases the dageš should not be treated as a dageš forte, denoting doubling, but as a mappiq, marking the need of carefully pronouncing the consonant: /?/, in these four cases, is found between two vowels, an environment where it is usually dropped (Khan 2013a).
+The guttural consonants, similarly to resh, cannot geminate, and will undergo degemination when occurring in phonological environments that require gemination (Blau 2010).
+These consonants sometimes go through the compensatory lengthening process, although less consistently than resh.
+On the other hand, there are much fewer cases of gutturals marked with a dagesh: as opposed to the 17 cases of resh (nine of which are indeed indicative of doubling), only four are found for the gutturals, all with the phoneme 2^{38} In all of these cases the dagesh should not be treated as a dagesh forte, denoting doubling, but as a mappiq, marking the need of carefully pronouncing the consonant:39 2, in these four cases, is found between two vowels, an environment were it is usually dropped (Khan 2013a).40

-Unlike their similarity regarding degemination, the gutturals show diverse behavior concerning compensatory lengthening.
-In the template niqtal, where the doubling is triggered by the assimilation of /n/, compensatory lengthening always occurs with all gutturals, showing the typical mutation of /i/ $\rightarrow$ [e].
-In the templates qittel, quttal and hitqattel the situation is different for each consonant. /?/ shows lengthening in 82% of the cases, /s/ lengthens the preceding vowel in only 31.25% of the cases, while /h/ and /ħ/rarely trigger the process, with just 3.5% and
+Unlike their similarity regarding degemination, the gutturals show diverse behavior with respect to compensatory lengthening.
+In the template niqtal, where the doubling is triggered by the assimilation of n, compensatory lengthening always occurs with all gutturals, showing the typical mutation of $i \rightarrow e$.
+In the templates qittel, quttal and hitqattel the situation is different for each consonant. ? shows lengthening in 82% of the cases, \mathcal{L} lengthens the preceding vowel in only 31.25% of the cases, while h and \hbar almost never trigger the process, with just 3.5% and 2.3% of lengthened vowels respectively.41 This suggests that lengthening is less common with fricative sounds (h and \hbar) than with non-fricative ones.42 The data are presented

-In Gen. 43:26, Lev.
+38In Gen. 43:26, Lev.
 23:17, Job 33:21 and Ezr.
 8:18.